mredenti/Kokkos/docs/index.md

 # Kokkos

-This repository contains the exercises for the School on GPU computing to be hosted by Cineca on ...data....
+This repository hosts a collection of Kokkos exercises for the upcoming School on GPU Computing, organized by Cineca.

-Following is a list of exercises and their description to workon during the lecture.

 | Name                                             | Description   | Level |
 |--------------------------------------------------|---------------|-------|